alexeilebedev/openacr/txt/acr_ed.md

-## acr_ed
+## acr_ed: Acr Editor

-acr_ed (``acr editor'') generates sequences of commands that implement common developer tasks such as create target, create ctype, create ssimfile, etc.
+`Acr_ed` started its life as a cheat sheet generator, but now it's an indispensable tool for common tasks such as creating, deleting, and renaming targets, ctypes, ssimfiles, xrefs, and source files.

-By default, acr_ed spits out an executable script to stdout.
-With -write, the script is executed (this has the same effect as piping output to sh)
+By default, `acr_ed` spits out an executable script to stdout.
+With `-write`, the script is executed (this has the same effect as piping output to sh)

 The main commands in acr_ed are: